-Regularly scheduled parent/teacher conferences are held for all students in the fall and spring of each school year.
+Scheduled parent/teacher conferences are held twice for all students during the school year.
 These conferences are held by appointment and you will be notified well in advance of your conference time.
 We hope you will make a special effort to attend, as a conference with your child's teacher is of great importance to all involved.
 The teaching staff welcomes the scheduling of an additional conference should you ever feel concerned about your child's progress in any area.
 Parent teacher conferences may take place over the phone or via video conferencing.
 Please contact your child's teacher if this is something that interests you.